 Noxious vegetation also includes invasive plant species that create hazards for the environment.
 Invasive plant species have become an increasing concern throughout Massachusetts in areas that include rights-of-way corridors where they can spread rapidly and then move into the adjacent landscape.
 According to the Massachusetts Invasive Plant Advisory Group, "Invasive plants" are non-native species that have spread into native or minimally managed plant systems in Massachusetts.

-These plants cause economic or environmental harm by developing self-sustaining populations and becoming dominant and/or disruptive to those systems...."
-Some examples of invasive plant species commonly found on rights-of-way include, but are not limited to, Japanese Knotweed, Multi-flora Rose, Oriental Bittersweet and Glossy Buckthorn (some of these also fit the noxious vegetation category).
+Some examples of invasive plant species commonly found on rights-of-way include, but are not limited to, Japanese Knotweed, Multiflora Rose, Oriental Bittersweet and Glossy Buckthorn (some of these also fit the noxious vegetation category).